colindamon/spotr/README.md

 "No specs were found, or the API key is missing/invalid (See README!)"
 ```

-follow these steps to troubleshoot.
+follow these steps to troubleshoot:
 1. Ensure you have completed **Optional Step 3** during setup by adding your API Ninjas key to the `.env` file.
 2. If your API key is set up correctly and you still see the error, unfortunately, it is likely that API Ninja’s CarAPI does not have data for the specific car in question.
 This is a known limitation of the API when working with diverse datasets like Stanford Cars.